Equivariant Structure on Smash Powers: Illman's Triangulation Theorem

 \section{Illman's Triangulation Theorem}

-In several places we will need to check cofibrancy with respect to the genuine cofibrations.
-By the general theory for model categories it will usually suffice to understand the class of $I_\G$-cell complexes in $\catGT$.
-From here on for the rest of the section, we restrict to the case of $\G$ a compact Lie group.
+In several places we will need to check that certain spaces are genuinely cofibrant in the sense of Definition~\ref{defineIG}.
+By the general theory for model categories it will usually suffice to understand the class of $I_\G$-cell complexes in $\catGT$ (cf.~Definition~\ref{defineIG} and~\ref{cellularMaps}).
+For the rest of the section, we restrict to the case of $\G$ a compact Lie group.
 For convenience, we will recall the statements and the relevant definition from \cite{Ill} before we give some corollaries. \begin{dfn} Let $X$ be a $\G$-space.
 Given an orbit $[x] \in X_\G$, define the \emph{$\G$-isotropy type} of $[x]$ as the conjugacy class of the stabilizer subgroup $\Stab_x=\{g\in G\,|\,gx=x\}$ of $\G$.

-Since the stabilizer subgroups of elements in the same orbit are all conjugate, this indeed only depends on the element $[x] \in X_\G$. \end{dfn} \begin{theorem}[{\cite[5.5, 6.1, 7.1]{Ill}}] Let $X$ be space with action of a compact Lie group \(G\) and a triangulation $t\colon K \rightarrow X_G$ of the orbit space $X_G$, such that the $\G$-isotropy type is constant on open simplices, \ie for each open simplex $\mathring{s}$ of $K$ the $\G$-isotropy type is constant on $t(\mathring{s}) \subset X_G$.
+Since the stabilizer subgroups of elements in the same orbit are all conjugate, the $G$-isotropy type indeed only depends on the element $[x] \in X_\G$. \end{dfn} The following results concern \(I_G\)-cell complexes in the sense of Definition~\ref{defineIG} and~\ref{cellularMaps}. \begin{theorem}[{\cite[5.5, 6.1, 7.1]{Ill}}] Let $X$ be space with an action of a compact Lie group \(G\) and a triangulation $t\colon K \rightarrow X_G$ of the orbit space $X_G$, such that the $\G$-isotropy type is constant on open simplices, \ie for each open simplex $\mathring{s}$ of $K$ the $\G$-isotropy type is constant on $t(\mathring{s}) \subset X_G$.
 Then $X$ admits a structure of a $\G$-equivariant $CW$-complex.
 In particular $X$ is an $I_\G$-cell complex.

+Furthermore, if $M$ is a smooth $\G$-manifold (with or without boundary), then the orbit space $M_G$ {\em does} admit a triangulation such that the $\G$-isotropy type is constant on open simplices, and consequently $M$ admits a structure of a $\G$-equivariant $CW$-complex. \end{theorem}